On Intersecting Conformal Defects: Three Defects: Trihedral 3-Line Corners

 We define the three unit vectors $\hat{e}_{1},\hat{e}_{2}$ and $\hat{e}_{3}$ such that they lay parallel to the edges of intersection $\mathcal{I}_{13},\mathcal{I}_{12},\mathcal{I}_{23}$ respectively (see Fig. \ref{fig:trihedral}).
 The vectors are used to parameterize the three planes by,

 There are (at least) two geometric objects that we may consider.
 The first object is literally a corner.
 This is the 3 defect analog of the wedge \ref{subsec wedge} and it is parameterized by requiring that all parameters $x_1,x_2,\dots,z_2$ in \eqref{3planes-param} be positive.
 More accurately, it is the boundary of the polyhedral convex cone generated by $\hat{e}_{1},\hat{e}_{2},\hat{e}_{3}$.
 The second geometric object is an extended corner.
 This is the analog of \ref{SEC-intersecting-planes} and can be considered as the gluing of eight corners.
-To put differently, all the three planes extend indefinitely, with all the parameters in \eqref{3planes-param} unrestricted other than being real.
+To put it differently, all three planes extend indefinitely, with all the parameters in \eqref{3planes-param} unrestricted other than being real.
 We shall perform the computation for the extended trihedral corner, where the second case is left for a future study.\footnote{The structure of the non-extend corner is more involved.
-Preceding (\ref{CAD}) there will be logarithmic contributions at the level of the two-point function associated with the joint tip of the 3 different pairs of faces of the trihedron.} For that end we write the integrated three-point function \eqref{CAD} explicitly using parameterization \eqref{3planes-param},
+This is because every single face of the trihedron has a corner independently, and therefore preceding (\ref{CAD}) there will be logarithmic contributions already appearing at the level of the two-point function.} For that end we write the integrated three-point function \eqref{CAD} explicitly by using parameterization \eqref{3planes-param},

 Where the other distances in \eqref{corner int} are obtained from permutations of \eqref{disttrihedral}.
 Next we preform Feynman parameterization \eqref{Feynman} and define the vector $X=\left(x_{1},x_{2},y_{1},y_{2},z_{1},z_{2}\right)$.
 As so, the integral inside \eqref{corner int} can be expressed as,